 New Hires and Appointments

-Georgia Tech’s Stewart School of Industrial & Systems Engineering (ISyE) has hired new faculty in the last two semester.
+Georgia Tech’s Stewart School of Industrial and Systems Engineering (ISyE) has hired new faculty in the last two semester.
 ISyE has also made several new faculty appointments, thanks to generous endowments from our alumni, as well as the College of Engineering.

 George Lan joined ISyE in January 2016 as an Associate Professor.
 His research interests are in theory, algorithms, and applications of stochastic optimization and nonlinear programming.
 Most of his current work concerns the design of efficient algorithms with strong theoretical performance guarantees and superior practical performance for solving challenging optimization problem

 Moe Trebuchon joined ISyE in August 2015 asEdenfield Executive-in-Residence.
 He is considered a subject matter leader in the application of Demand Forecasting, Replenishment, WMS, TMS, Order Management and Omni-Channel technology to the order fulfillment and delivery process having led a broad base of clients through complex technology enabled change programs.

 Turgay Ayer was appointed the George Family Foundation Assistant Professor of Predictive Health in April 2016.
 He is also the research director for medical decision-making in the Center for Health & Humanitarian Systems at Georgia Tech.
 Dr. Ayer conducts research on stochastic modeling and optimization, with applications in predictive health, medical decision making, health care operations, and health policy.